 Appealing to local customers is easier than ever.
 And it's not just about flyers and local ads; technology can also be used to market at town or even postcode level.

 "It's just easier to market within a defined geography," says Sarah Orchard, founder of Orchard Marketing Associates.
 "For example, in theory I can consult across the whole of Europe, but in practice I keep to my home town and neighbouring counties.

 "I can network locally, I can use local marketing techniques, and there are enough customers in the catchment area to keep me busy," she explains.
 "It's about fishing where the fish are."

 The internet is an increasingly powerful local marketing tool.
 As a first step, you can get listed with Google My Business so customers searching Google and Google Maps find your contact details.

 Increasingly, social media is also lending itself to local marketing.
-Restaurants, bars and shops, for example, might consider listing on Foursquare, a free location-based mobile app that uses global positioning data to allow people to share information about shops, restaurants, bars and other attractions.
-Users can automatically pick up suggestions on where to go from within their vicinity.
+Restaurants, bars and shops, for example, might consider listing on Foursquare, a free location-based mobile app that uses global positioning data to allow people to share information about places to eat, drink, shop or visit.
+Users can pick up automatic suggestions on where to go from within their vicinity.

 To ensure you're spending your time wisely, measure the effectiveness of your marketing strategy.
 "Put in tracking mechanisms so you can measure how successful each technique is," advises Orchard.

 "Evaluating web-based marketing can be easy using Google Analytics, which is free," she adds.
 "But if you do only one thing, ask all new customers how they heard of your firm."